 Internet of Things (IoT) companies fail.
 Often.
 In fact, my first company was an IoT startup, and it failed.
 That experience taught me a lot.
 My Geocene colleagues and I have used those lessons to help other IoT startups succeed– whether they are building their prototype or hitting investor milestones to raise their C round.

 Through our consulting work over the years, we’ve noticed a single failure pattern that keeps repeating: founders have 1 or all of the 5 fears below that lead to mediocre organizations.
 As a result, their company gets mired in mediocrity, key employees leave, and their business flounders.

-The path to fear-based mediocrity starts with the decisions that seem brave.
-I’ve heard impressionable salespeople, squeaky wheel customers, and excited engineers ask eagerly add more features.
+The path to fear-based mediocrity starts with decisions that seem brave.
+I’ve heard impressionable salespeople, squeaky wheel customers, and excited engineers ask eagerly to add more features.
 I’ve sat in meetings with stakeholders afraid a product looks frumpy next to other more famous and popular IoT products they envied.
 And I’ve seen clients whose product should undergo rigorous qualification and testing succumb to time crunches and “just ship.”

 It might seem like a confident and bold decision to say, “yes,” we can add more features, design a beautiful enclosure, and ship it now.
 We can do it all.